jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

   - **UK FTA** means the Free Trade Agreement between New Zealand and the United Kingdom of Great Britain and Northern Ireland, done at London on 28 February 2022
   - **UK WTO tariff quota** means a UK WTO tariff quota listed in Schedule 5A.

+### 26B Commencement of EU FTA tariff quotas
+(1) If the EU FTA first comes into force on a day other than 1 January in any year, an EU FTA tariff quota must be applied in that year on a pro rata basis.
+(2) In this section, EU FTA tariff quota means an EU FTA tariff quota listed in Schedule 5A.

 ### 27 Increases in rights to export to designated markets during initial period
-(1) This section applies if, during the initial period, there is an increase in the Crown’s rights to secure the economic benefits that are obtained from designated markets that are not allocated in an existing export licence.
-(2) Any such increase vests automatically in the Board as part of the initial licences conferred on the Board under this subpart.
+[Repealed]

-### 27A Increases or reductions in rights to export to designated markets after initial period
+### 27A Increases or reductions in rights to export to designated markets
-(1) This section applies if, after the initial period, there is an increase or reduction in rights to secure economic benefits from designated markets that are not allocated in an existing export licence.
+(1) This section applies if there is an increase or reduction in rights to secure economic benefits from designated markets that are not allocated in an existing export licence.
 (2) An increase in a right to export to a designated market during the course of an allocation period accrues on a pro rata basis to the registered holders of export licences at the time the increase first becomes available for use.
 (3) A reduction in a right to export to a designated market during the course of an allocation period applies on a pro rata basis to the registered holders of export licences for that designated market at the time the volumes reduce.
-(4) In the case of interim licences held by the Board, the allocation period for any licence for a specified quantity is the period for which the licence is valid for that quantity.
+(4)
 (5) An accrual under subsection (2) and a reduction under subsection (3) applies only for the remainder of the allocation period.
 (6) An accrual or reduction referred to in subsection (5) must be recorded in the register of export licence holders that is kept in accordance with section 29B.

 ### 28 Restriction on transfer of initial licences
-(1) The Board may not transfer, sub-license, or otherwise dispose of an initial licence in respect of a designated market to any other person.
-(2) In order to comply with the restriction on transfer in subsection (1) and for the purposes of the Customs and Excise Act 2018, the Board must own any dairy products which it exports to designated markets.
+[Repealed]

 **Transferring export licences**